ericceg/trajectory/README.md

 5. Open **Heatmap** to spot route patterns across all GPS sessions.
 6. Use **Advanced Analytics** to define custom metrics, streaks, and charts.
 7. Open **Settings** to customize appearance, configure heart-rate zones, and run rescans.

+## Recommended Workflow for Apple Ecosystem Users

+Here is the workflow I personally use (and would recommend) for athletes in the Apple ecosystem:

+1. Set up the iOS app [RunGap](https://www.rungap.com/).
+This is a powerful workout data manager that can sync up activities from all the usual fitness platforms (Strava, Garmin Connect, Apple Health, etc.).
+Set it up to sync your workouts to a local folder on your Mac (e.g. via iCloud Drive or Dropbox).

+2. Install Trajectory on your Mac.
+Point it to the same folder where RunGap is syncing your workouts.
+Done.

+## App Preview

+todo...

 ## Privacy